WebAssembly/module-linking/proposals/module-types/Explainer.md

 `args`.
 Thus, the two proposals are naturally complementary:
 * ESM-integration defines how a root wasm module imports host dependencies (where every module in the ESM [module map] is considered a host dependency).
-* The wasm Module Imports proposal defines how a wasm module can privately instantiate its dependencies in a way that encapsulates state while sharing code.
+* The Module Linking proposal defines how a wasm module can privately instantiate its dependencies in a way that encapsulates state while sharing code.